sbania-unicef/PUI2016_xz694/HW3_xz694/README.md

 (The extra credit of fitting a Gaussian to the distribution of the sample means is not done here yet...)

 ##Assignment 2:
+Obtain Citi Bike data from CUSP data facility.
+Save it to personal directory on Compute for future access.
+Think of a research question based on the data (relating to either a proportion or a mean problem).
+Formulate hypotheses, express them in formulas.
+Specify a confidence level.
+Data are read and processed with Pandas.
+The plotting of distribution of the chosen data, or the different trip durations, however, is not yet done.
+I haven't figured out how to create a histogram for just one column of data within a dataframe after various experiments...I usually just got one bar only.

 ##Assignment 3:
 Complete a Z-test for new and old bus commute time comparison.